chiaraborelli/Telerilevamento/Code/Exame_.md

 im.plotRGB(Helen20, r=3, g=1, b=2)
 im.plotRGB(Helen25, r=3, g=1, b=2)
 ```
 The analysis allow us to distinguish the areas most affected by the eruption highlighted with cool colors, from those where vegetation is present.
+It is observed the recovery times vary depending of the type of event:
+- The northwest quadrant, which has undergone the extreme heat of the pyroclastic flows sterilized the Pumice Plain of the crater were nothing survived, showed a faster recovery;
-It is observed the recovery times vary depending of the type of event: in the northwest quadrant, the area affected by the sector collapse showed a faster recovery compared to the eastern slope, where a lahar occured.
-The lack of the regeneration of the lahar bed can be explained by the presence of the intense rainfalls which, following the flow path, favored the runoff of rainwater, contributing to the formation of a temporary watercourse:
+- The eastern slope, where a lahar occured, had a really slow recovery.
+The lack of the regeneration of the lahar bed can be explained by the presence of the intense rainfalls which, following the flow path, favored the runoff of rainwater, contributing to the formation of a temporary watercourse.

+Generally the rate of the vegetation development :
 <img src="https://github.com/user-attachments/assets/a47a26ea-66e9-49e5-8e81-d1ab62fd3627" width=100%\>

 ## Data analysis
 # Inizial data
+To begin with, two classes are created — vegetation and soil — to observe the areas most and least affected by the eruption, more effectively than with the false color RGB image.
+No more than two classes per feature are classified, in order to have a simple yet still clear and understandable map.
 ```r
  im.multiframe(3,2)
 #classe 1 vegetazion